Theotaquet/pear/README.md

 ### Configure the Unity plugin

 * First, you have to add the `pear` folder to the `Assets` folder of your Unity project.
-* In this folder, you can configure your plugin thanks to the `config.ini` file.
+* In this folder, you can configure your plugin thanks to the `config.json` file.
 It allows you to choose which performances you want to record, and how often to do so.

 ### Configure the NodeJS server

 * To be able to launch the server, you need to run `npm install` in the `backend` folder.
 It will download the require modules.
+* You can configure the server in the `config.json` file.
+A server reboot will be required in order to apply the changes.

 ## How to use it